 Black Friday is just around the corner again, sending the Internet into a veritable state of emergency.
 This pre-Christmas discount battle is reflected above all in the sales: in 2020, 2.4 billion euros were earned in e-commerce on this day alone.
-In this article, I’ll show you what you should consider on this super shopping day, what preparations you need to make, and what pitfalls to avoid.
+In this article, which we now republish as a revised and improved 2022 version, we’ll show you what you should consider on this super shopping day, what preparations you need to make, and what pitfalls to avoid.

 When is Black Friday?